pmd/pmd/docs/pages/pmd/rules/java/errorprone.md

 **Priority:** Medium (3)

-Methods such as getDeclaredConstructors(), getDeclaredConstructor(Class[]) and setAccessible(), as the interface PrivilegedAction, allows for the runtime alteration of variable, class, or method visibility, even if they are private.
+Methods such as getDeclaredConstructors(), getDeclaredConstructor(Class[]) and setAccessible(), as the interface PrivilegedAction, allow for the runtime alteration of variable, class, or method visibility, even if they are private.
 This violates the principle of encapsulation.

 ```